FrankDMartinez/emma/to-do.md

 									1. ~~If A has more votes recorded than B, record A as elected over B.~~ DONE!!!
 									1. ~~If B has more votes recorded than A, record B as elected over A.~~ DONE!!!
 									1. ~~If A and B have the same number of votes recorded, one of the two is randomly selected and considered elected over the Other.~~ DONE!!!
 (Note: other methods use other tie breaking means.)
-							1. If A would be elected over All Other Candidates in these 1-on-1 plurality elections:
+							1. ~~If A would be elected over All Other Candidates in these 1-on-1 plurality elections:~~ DONE!!!
-								1. Record A as the True Condorcet Candidate.
+								1. ~~Record A as the True Condorcet Candidate.~~ DONE!!!
-						1. If there is no Candidate selected as the True Condorcet Candidate:
+						1. ~~If there is no Candidate selected as the True Condorcet Candidate:~~ DONE!!!
-							1. Record the fact the election has no True Condorcet Candidate.
+							1. ~~Record the fact the election has no True Condorcet Candidate.~~ DONE!!!
 				1. For each voting method:
 					1. Determine the Candidate elected by this method in this election.
 						1. Determine the Condorcet Candidate. ("CW wins 1-on-1 versus X, for all rivals X.")